nanomarkup/dl/lod/readme.txt

-	ItemNameInvalidF      string = "\"%s\" incorrect item name" DepItemExistsF        string = "\"%s\" already exists for \"%s\" item" DefineIsMissingF      string = "\"%s\" define is not declared" ModuleFilesMissingF   string = "no sb files in \"%s\"" ModuleKindIsMissing   string = "kind of modules to load is not specified" ModuleKindMismatchF   string = "the \"%s\" kind of \"%s\" module is mismatch the \"%s\" selected kind" ModuleErrorOnLoadingF string = "cannot load \"%s\" module/s"
+	ItemNameInvalidF      string = "\"%s\" incorrect item name" DepItemExistsF        string = "\"%s\" already exists for \"%s\" item" DefineIsMissingF      string = "\"%s\" define is not declared" ModuleFilesMissingF   string = "no .%s files in \"%s\"" ModuleKindIsMissing   string = "kind of modules to load is not specified" ModuleKindMismatchF   string = "the \"%s\" kind of \"%s\" module is mismatch the \"%s\" selected kind" ModuleErrorOnLoadingF string = "cannot load \"%s\" module/s"